In this disorder, nerves are easily damaged by slight pressure or injury or by repetitive use.

 In this neuropathy, nerves lose their myelin sheath (called demyelination Overview of Demyelinating Disorders Most nerve fibers inside and outside the brain are wrapped with many layers of tissue composed of a fat (lipoprotein) called myelin.
 These layers form the myelin sheath.
 Much like the insulation... read more ) and do not send nerve impulses normally.
 (The myelin sheath functions somewhat like insulation around electrical wires, enabling nerve impulses to travel quickly.)

 Hereditary neuropathy with liability to pressure palsies commonly affect nerves that run close to the body’s surface near a bone.
-For example, the following nerves may be affected:
+For example, the following nerves are often affected:

 Numbness, abnormal sensations (such as tingling), or weakness occurs periodically in the affected area.
 For example, peroneal nerve palsy weakens the muscles that lift the foot.
 As a result, people cannot lift the front part of their foot (a condition called footdrop) and may drag the front part of the foot along the ground as they walk.

 Symptoms vary from unnoticeable and mild to severe and incapacitating.
 Episodes may last several minutes to months.
 They may recur, sometimes involving different nerves.

 After an episode, about half of affected people recover completely, and most of the rest have mild symptoms.

 Diagnosis of HNPP

 Doctors may have difficulty diagnosing hereditary neuropathy with liability to pressure palsies because the symptoms come and go.
 Electromyography, nerve conduction studies Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more , and genetic testing help establish the diagnosis.